convex-eth/voting/docs/gauge_voting.md

 5. **Gauge totals are always non-negative**: Since `adjustedWeight` is always `>= 0` and `baseWeight >= 0`, effective voting weights are always positive.
 Signed deltas applied via `_changeGaugeTotal` will never cause `gaugeTotals` to go negative.

+6. **pendingWeightAdjustment is never processed on behalf of the delegate during _init**: When a delegatee's init adds a pending adjustment to a delegate, the delegate must re-vote to process it.
+This prevents double-counting and ensures the delegate's gauge allocations are updated atomically.

-6. **Truncation mismatch**: The Delegation contract truncates weights to `uint32` (divides by `1e17`, multiplies back), introducing up to `1e17 - 1` wei of rounding error per user per epoch.
-This means a user voting for themselves directly (using raw vlCVX weight) will have slightly higher effective weight than their delegatee weight through the Delegation contract.
+7. **Truncation mismatch**: The Delegation contract truncates weights to `uint32` (divides by `1e17`, multiplies back), introducing up to `1e17 - 1` wei of rounding error per user per epoch.
 This is an acceptable trade-off for on-chain gas efficiency.